nhsx/stm-survey-text/README.md

 ### Project Structure

-- The main code is found in the `src` folder of the repository (see Usage below for more information)
+- The project code is found in the `R` folder of the repository (see Usage below for more information).
-- The data used for in this analysis is found in the `data` folder of the repository
+- The data used for in this analysis is found in the `data` folder of the repository.
-- Exemplar outputs of this analysis is found in the `outputs` folder of the repository
+- Exemplar outputs of this analysis is found in the `outputs` folder of the repository.
-- The accompanying [report](./reports/report.pdf) is also available in the `reports` folder
+- The accompanying [report](./reports/report.pdf) is also available in the `reports` folder.

 # Installation